-Something that I find fascinating (and more than a little confusing), is how many people seem to think they need to develop a certain baseline of skill before working with someone.
+Something I find fascinating (and more than a little confusing), is how many people think they need to develop a certain baseline of skill before working with someone.

 That’s like saying you need to get in shape before hiring a trainer or coach.